If you don’t already have any passive income built in to your business, now is a great time to think about how you can put this place!

 In best-case scenarios, you receive royalties on the sales of these products for years to come.
 A royalty is a percentage of the sales of these products, and you get a check in the mail every quarter throughout the year.
 Sounds pretty dreamy, right?
 It takes some time to build up, and not every client is as good as the next.
 But done consistently, royalties can be an amazing way to earn passive income.

-new Facebook group!
+You can now join us in our brand new Facebook group!
 There you can chat with the community to discuss all things art licensing, and hopefully find friends to keep you accountable, ask questions, and grow your licensing business.
 See you there!